 The Coastal Region, located in Southeast Georgia, boasts a flourishing economy balanced on a strong foundation that includes a thriving port, increasing tourism, agriculture, a stabilizing manufacturing sector and significant military presence.

-And, the region offers a diverse portfolio of real estate options consisting of developed sites, parks and buildings as well as greenfield property.
+In addition, the region offers a diverse portfolio of real estate options consisting of developed sites, parks and buildings as well as greenfield property.

 The Coastal Region has a low cost of living, little traffic congestion, a year-round climate perfect for recreation, and all the amenities you could dream of for a prosperous, satisfying life.

 The unique coast of Georgia is roughly 100 miles (161 km) and includes 15 barrier islands, four of which (Jekyll, St. Simons, Sea and Tybee) are accessible by car and have become popular resort destinations.
 The rest of Georgia's islands require transportation by boat and are virtually unspoiled natural escapes.

 The Region's Economy

 From the invention of the cotton gin on Chatham County's Mulberry Plantation, which led to the Savannah Cotton Exchange being known as the "Wall Street of the South," to the first steam ship to cross the Atlantic Ocean — the Savannah — in 1819, the City of Savannah has long been recognized as a location for business.

 In fact, today, Georgia is the No. 1 state for doing business according to Site Selection magazine and CNBC for the 5th year in a row.
 Southern Business & Development magazine called Savannah a “Top Ten Southern Market for Fostering Technology.”